TheobaldLab/RegressionDiscontinuity/RegressionDiscontinuity.md

 ![](RegressionDiscontinuity_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

 Second, we can run models with random effects to consider nested structure in the example data.
-In the paper, we consider two different structures of random effects, the instructor random effect and the section-TA random effect.
-For example, codes below can run the multilevel model with instructor ID, Section, and Section-TA combination as random intercepts.
+In the paper, we consider three different specifications of random intercepts.
+The instructor random effects consider the most basic clustered structure where students were only nested within instructors, the course section random effects consider the basic classroom setting, and the lab section random effects explore a more complex clustered structure where students were nested within the smallest unit of TA reaching out intervention.
+Codes below can run the multilevel model with instructor ID, Course Section ID, and Lab Section ID as random intercepts.

 ``` r